shpasser/GaeSupportL5/README.md

 #### Usage

 Enter URL http://your-app-id.appspot.com/artisan in your browser and use the displayed form to submit `artisan` commands.
-Since GAE's filesystem is read-only the commands will not be able to write to it.
-For this reason migrations have to be prepared on local development environment before the deployment takes place.
-Also, because the console is not really interactive all the commands are executed in non-interactive mode(by appending the `-n` option).
+Since GAE's filesystem is read-only the commands will not be able to perform write / update operations on it.
+For the same reason migrations have to be prepared on local development environment before the deployment takes place.
+Since the console is not really interactive all the commands are executed in non-interactive mode(by automatic appending of `-n` option).

 ## Deployment